 (By the way: Russian serfs were functionally slaves of their feudal, aristocratic masters.
 Strongly influenced by anti-slavery sentiment from Europe and the United States, the reformist Czar Alexander II freed the serfs in 1861, sixteen years before the final publication of Anna Karenina in 1877.
-See The Encyclopedia Britannica on the subject.)
+Check out the Encyclopedia Britannica on the subject.)

 Levin's getting worked up: he says that freeing the serfs was a matter of throwing off the yoke oppressing noblemen and all good people.
 But working on the council and arguing about pipe installation in a town he doesn't even live in is a different thing.

-Koznyshev asks if Levin were put on trial tomorrow, would he rather be tried by the criminal courts or trial by jury (introduced to Russia in 1864 by the same Alexander II who liberated the serfs.
-See this article on jury trials in Russia for more information).
+Koznyshev asks if Levin were put on trial tomorrow, would he rather be tried by the criminal courts or trial by jury (introduced to Russia in 1864 by the same Alexander II who liberated the serfs).

 Levin says that Koznyshev's arguments are illogical because he's not going to go on trial tomorrow.
 All this zemstvo stuff is a sham taken from current institutions in Europe.
 None of it's motivated by real personal investment.